-For about 400 bucks plus tax and shipping, so call it 500 bucks, you can have a no-frills AR-15 that shoots the popular 5.56 NATO and .223 Remington rifle round.
+For about 400 bucks plus tax and shipping, so call it 500 bucks, you can have a no-frills AR-15 in 5.56 NATO caliber (that also shoots the .223 Remington rifle round).

 And, even better, the PSA rifles do usually work well, and I have a couple that I’ve beaten the snot out of.

 Don’t let someone make fun of you for spending less money on a gun when the time is running out.

 The time is NOW if you don’t have an AR-15 or some other capable defensive weapon.
 You need to get one.
 Of course, if you live in an anti-gun state, you may not be able to get one, in which case, good luck.
 The states with anti gun laws will be hit the worst by the food shortages and high prices.

 Read next: Does my AR-15 need a muzzle brake?